Overcoming Sermon Procrastination: How to Get to Work When You Don't Know Where to Start

 We begin with unlimited options and make deliberate decisions about what our subject will be, what angle we'll approach it from, how much context to provide, which details will best draw the listener in, and how to convey a cohesive message.

-It's no surprise that we often feel inspired in our own craft when we've had the pleasure of experiencing a master.
+It's no surprise that we often feel inspired in our own craft when we've had the pleasure of experiencing an expert.

 When we start by studying the greats, we get a two-fold benefit: